jonshiach/graphics-labs/pages/04_vectors_and_matrices.md

 u = [    2.000,    2.000,    1.000]
 ```

-Taking a look at the code we see that the `glm::vec u(2.0f, 2.0f, 1.0f)` command defines the 3-element vector `u` with the values of the elements (2, 2, 1).
+Taking a look at the code we see that the `glm::vec3 u = glm::vec3(2.0f, 2.0f, 1.0f);` command defines the 3-element vector `u` with the values of the elements (2, 2, 1).
 This vector is then output to the console using the `std::cout` command.

 (vector-magnitude-section)=